 The state of Iowa does allow some exceptions to these requirements.
-If the applicant has a temporary disability or injury that does not allow him or her to work for a short period of time, has moved because of domestic violence, or is providing full-time care to a sick or disable family member, he or she may still hold eligibility for edd.
+If the applicant has a temporary disability or injury that does not allow him or her to work for a short period of time, has moved because of domestic violence, or is providing full-time care to a sick or disabled family member, he or she may still hold eligibility for EDD.

 Once an applicant has been approved to collect unemployment insurance, he or she is required to maintain eligibility for unemployment, as well as follow any required actions, such as filing biweekly claims, regularly applying for jobs and engaging in any job-placement programs that are assigned to the applicant.

 An applicant’s continued job search may be reviewed, so it is important to keep a record of the date of contact, name of employer contacted and method of contact for each job search.
 If an applicant is offered a suitable job position, he or she must accept the offer and discontinue receiving unemployment benefits.
 In the state of Iowa, a suitable position is any job that matches the experience or training of the applicant and meets realistic wage expectations for the position.

 Iowa has specific requirements regarding who qualifies for unemployment, and those requirements are typically based upon the applicant’s reason for termination.
 Individuals who were terminated at no fault of their own, typically qualify for unemployment insurance eligibility.